farlee2121/DevEssentialsBlog/content/draft/Self-Documenting-Code/outline.md

 - adding readmes and other docs in source control is proximity
 - don't forget to lean into problem modeling.
 I've laid some context in the duck series.
 I don't need to fully re-explain increments, just make sure these are connected. problem modeling leads the major process and design elements: self-documenting code (DDD) and small increments of work (frequent problem feedback)

+## Learning these ideas
+Don't worry about mastering all these at once.
+Tackling all of them at once is likely to overwhelm.
+While these ideas ideas work best together, focusing on one is still powerful and becomes a thread pulling you into the others.

+I'd say start with naming.
+Name things really well.
+It'll make your code much easier to follow.
+It'll push you to break things up if naming them is hard.
+It's a fairly intuitive place to start with big returns.

+Proximity and consistency are probably next.
+Also both relatively easy to understand with high returns.

+Scope is perhaps the sneakiest.
+Coupling can pop up in all kinds of indirect forms.
+Early on, it's probably test to focus on small-scale improvements.
+Don't reassign to variables.
+Try to keep functions pure (only depending on inputs).
+Centralize orchestration to avoid distributed state.
+The next place